 The war mentality generally makes things much worse.
-Anger, anxiety and sadness are protective responses; if we ignore them or debate their validity, then we will merely make the mind work that much harder to protect us.
+Anger, anxiety, frustration, depression and sadness are protective responses; if we ignore them or debate their validity, then we will merely make the mind work that much harder to protect us.
 We aren’t protected if we’re ignoring the internal alarm system; in fact, the mind may sense that we’re actually in more danger, so it amps up the emotion.Hypnotists take a different approach to these emotional challenges.
 By helping clients understand the protective nature of the emotion, they work to end the internal war.
 Then they assist clients in creating new responses to trigger events.
 Those new responses can build new pathways within the brain.

 Why Resolutions Don't Work

 If your New Year Resolutions have already fallen by the wayside, you’re not alone.
 In fact, it is estimated that over 90% of New Year’s resolutions fail - many before the calendar even turns to February.
 But a local hypnotist and expert on the subconscious says it isn’t too late if you’re trying to turn things in a different direction in 2016.
 “We should resolve to improve ourselves and our lives every day of the year,” said Randy Hampton, co-owner of Hawaii Hypnosis Center.
 “If you missed out on something to start the year, don’t despair - there are still more than 300 brand new days left in the year.”

 Hampton, one of Hawaii’s leading authorities on the subconscious mind, recommends that people stick to the things they want to achieve.
 He reminds his clients that failure isn’t a “thing,” it’s just a word too often attached to the attempts that occur right before success.“You can’t succeed without starting the change,” Hampton explains.
 “The problem is that too many people are TRYING to change instead of just changing.
 The word ‘try’ leaves too much room for failure.
 If you want to become more confident then give us a call.
 It is easier than you think.”